node-prism/grove/README.md

 Place your queue definitions in `/queues`.

-Each queue module is expected to export default an async function, which is the handler for each queued job.
-A `queue` object must also be exported which creates and configures the queue.
+Each queue module is expected to have a default export that is an asynchronous function, which serves as the handler for each queued job.
+Additionally, a `queue` object must be exported that generates and configures the queue.

 Here's an example queue definition.